scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 dinner later on, then my friend showed up for tutoring and brought me a happy meal!

+### Day 423

+Soylent for lunch then for dinner I got some pizza since I had a coupon for a free one.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/